RadicalZephyr/coming-back-to-yourself/grounding-exercises.md

 Meditation does require practice though.
 Even just ten minutes a day can be extremely impactful, so don't think it has to be a gigantic commitment of time.

+## Final Thoughts

+So, the ideas exercises contained in this document are really just a place to start.
+Take these as inspiration and a basic orientation to what dissociation is and how to manage it.
+But do your own research online, read books, talk to people about your experiences, and seek out the mental health resources in your community.
+Cast a wide net, and see what comes back.
+Also, a lot of therapists will use sliding pay scales for people without insurance or who otherwise could not afford therapy.
+There are also support groups for many specific subjects, and there are co-counseling groups which are like general-purpose support groups and places for people to support each other.